Task Oriented AutoML

 : constrains the maximal number of models to try in the AutoML process.

-- Constraints on the (hyperparameters of) the estimators.
+- Constraints on the constructor arguments of the estimators.

 Some constraints on the estimator can be implemented via the custom learner.
 For example,